 Forgetting your tax return deadline could cost you

-Stung by a hefty tax bill, or facing a fine for missing the tax return deadline?
+Stung by a hefty tax bill, or face a fine for missing the tax return deadline?
 A logbook loan could help you out in a sticky situation...

 Tax doesn't have to be taxing, or so the famous marketing slogan says, but the truth is that the prospect of completing a tax return is so daunting many of us either forget or put it off completely.